perfsonar/docs/release_candidates/4.0rc3/_sources/install_low_cost_nodes.txt

 We recommend a device with at least 1GB of RAM and 16MB of disk.
 Many devices will fit these requirements and more depending on your desire and ability to experiment or tinker.

 At this point in time, the most extensively tested platform in this category is the `$100 Liva <http://www.ecs.com.tw/ECSWebSite/Product/Product_LIVA_SPEC.aspx?DetailID=1560&LanID=0>`_ and its second generation the `$150 Liva X <http://www.ecs.com.tw/ECSWebSite/Product/Product_LIVA.aspx?DetailID=1593&LanID=0>`_.
-Each of these is capable of full 1Gbps and work with a standard `Ubuntu 12.04.05 <http://releases.ubuntu.com/12.04/ubuntu-12.04.5-desktop-amd64.iso>`_ Desktop ISO installation.
+Each of these is capable of full 1Gbps and work with a standard Ubuntu Desktop ISO installation.

 The Liva X being the second generation hardware seems to be more robust and comes pre-assembled, though a bit more expensive.
 Both are available for purchase on common sites such as Newegg or Amazon.